Chart Color Schemes

 Quorn - Lake Gilles features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 60.8% of all households, including 16.7% couples with children, 34.4% couples without children, and 8.4% single parent families.
-Non-family households account for 39.2%, with lone person households at 37.9% and group households comprising 2.2%.
-The median household size is 2.0 people, smaller than the Rest of SA average of 2.4.
+Non-family households comprise the remaining 39.2%, with lone person households at 37.9% and group households making up 2.2% of the total.
+The median household size is 2.0 people, which is smaller than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households